Learn Chinese through stories for Elementary School

-UI is not interactive.
-For example, it only shows a vocabulary list, which is dry, boring, and unsuitable for younger students to learn a world language.
+The UI is not interactive.
+For example, it only shows a vocabulary list, which is dry, boring, and unsuitable for younger students learning a new language.

 Understand the Competition

-While I was trying to understand my users and the current website and needs, I believe it is also very important to know what my competitors are doing, especially the solutions they come up with to solve the common problems that all online education webs are facing.
-Among the many competitors, I found three representatives: Khan Academy as the most popular subject contents teaching web, Duolingo as the top-rated language learning app, and ABCYa as an educational game platform for elementary school students.
+While I was trying to understand my users and the current BetterChinese website, I believe it is also very important to know what my competitors are doing, especially the solutions they come up with to solve the common problems that all online education websites are facing.
+Among the many competitors, I found three representatives: Khan Academy as the most popular teaching website, Duolingo as the top-rated language learning app, and ABCYa as an educational game platform for elementary school students.

-So far, my objectives in re-designing BetterChinese website is to make the website more fun, engaging, and easier for elementary school students.
+So far, my objectives in re-designing BetterChinese website are to make the website more fun, engaging, and easier for elementary school students.
 The focuses are prioritized as below:

 My new key takeaways from students’ input are: